bartlettroscoe/bartlettroscoe.github.io/_posts/2018-09-20-starting-github-pages-site.md

 and then build and view the site locally by running the blocking command:

 ```
-$ bundle exec jekyll serve`
+$ bundle exec jekyll serve
 ```

-in a Cygwin terminal and then going to `https://localhost:4000` in my Chrome browser on my Windows 7 machine.
+in a Cygwin terminal and then going to `localhost:4000` in my Chrome browser on my Windows 7 machine.
 (While that command runs in blocking mode, you can edit your files locally and by default Jekyll will automatically rebuilt your site and you can just refresh your browser to see the updated pages.
-Very node!).
+Very nice!).
 By forking this Minima Theme GitHub repo, it is my hope that it should be easy to update my template and files by merging in updated versions from the main GitHub repo (of course carefully resolving merge conflicts).

 After I verified that I could generate and view the existing Minima page locally and after pushing to github, I then set out to customize it for